PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/PI control Part 3: first-order-dead-time (FODT)/readme.md

     ...
 ```

+Be aware that the time continuous part of this process is a IT1 term, so an integrating term with a lag of first order.
+Therefore two differential equations (f1, f2) are to be integrated.

 To achieve my goal as stated below, I'm now trying to merge this algorithm with the other requirements of the simulated FODT process within a state-space solution with PI control.